shorty456132/PublicQsysPlugins/PressAndHold/README.md

+# PressAndHold
+- used to replace the qsys press and hold component.
+- this will take in a press pin if triggering from somewhere else in the design
+- Long Press will trigger after timer has expired, not when button is released
+- short press will trigger if button is released before time has expired

 # BasePlugin

 This is a template plugin that you can download with some pre-written Lua code to get you started.